The best Labor Day sales for 2020

-Like a lot of other holidays, Labor Day -- which celebrates the contributions and achievements of American workers -- has evolved into a massive sales event.
-And despite the strangeness of living through a global pandemic, this year is no exception.
+Like many other holidays, Labor Day -- which honors the contributions and achievements of American workers -- has evolved into a massive sales event.
+And despite the weirdness of living through the coronavirus pandemic, this year is no exception.
+Loads of Labor Day deals are currently under way.

-A lot of Labor Day sales kicked off earlier this week, and more are still arriving.
-Below, we've rounded up the cream of crop of special offers, but keep checking back throughout today and tomorrow as we continue to add more clearance items.
+A lot of Labor Day sales kicked off earlier this week, and more are continuing to arrive ahead of Monday.
+Below, we've rounded up the best of the best Labor Day deals and special offers, but keep checking back throughout the three-day weekend as we continue to add more select products and sale items.

-And while you're hunting around for Labor Day deals, here are a few others definitely worth checking out:
+And while you're hunting around for Labor Day deals, here are a few others you should consider checking out:

 - We rounded up all the best Labor Day mattress sales.

-- We pulled together a list of the best sale items at Home Depot.
+- Here are the most notable deals on meat delivery services to get your Labor Day grilling started.

-- Here are the most notable deals on meat delivery services through the Labor Day celebrations.
+- We pulled together a list of the best appliance and sale items at Home Depot.

 - Need more?
 Check out the best Labor Day gaming sales as chosen by our sister site, GameSpot.